Background pattern

 Breastfeeding:

-Driving and operating machinery
+Driving and using machines

-Trazodona Normon contains yellow orange S (E-110) and sodium
+Trazodona Normon contains orange yellow S (E-110) and sodium

-This medication contains less than 23 mg of sodium (1 mmol) per tablet; it is essentially "sodium-free".
+This medicine contains less than 23 mg of sodium (1 mmol) per tablet; this is, essentially "sodium-free".

-3. How to Take Trazodone Normon
+3. How to take Trazodona Normon

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Adults: